Davidsirui/How-to-write-a-paper-for-your-open-source-project/README.md

 ## To whom it may be useful?
 This repository gathers some awesome writing examples for  the researchers and engineers who want to write a demo or industry track paper for their open-source AI projects, including but not limited to, ML/DL framework, Explainable AI(XAI), AutoML, Reinforcement Learning(RL).
-The resources are categorized into ML/DL engine, XAI, AutoML and RL these four types and taged into two types: Algorithm & Framework, and Platform & System.
+The resources are categorized into ML/DL engine, XAI, AutoML and RL these four types and taged into two types: Algorithm & Framework, or Platform & System.
  * Algorithm & Framework:  🚀
  * Platform & System: 💻